The holiday season is filled with joy and laughter, presents and quality time with family. For many this is the most wonderful time of the year.

 The following is a list of 9 gift ideas for service members and their families when the holidays fall during a deployment:

-For young children missing hugs from their mother or father, this is the perfect gift.
+For young children missing hugs from a loved one, this is the perfect gift.
 Whether your child ends up calling it Mommy Doll or Daddy Doll or Hug-a-Hero, this is a great way for children to cope with separation.
-The Daddy Dolls website also offers other gifts, such as dog tags, baby lovies and pet pillows.

 2. USO Wishbook

 The USO Wishbook lets you purchase gifts for service members to celebrate special occasions.
 You can purchase gifts like comfort food packages, deployment kits, tech to connect, phone calls home and long distance bedtime stories.
 After purchasing a gift, send an e-card with a personal message.